KWARC/deprecated-LLaMaPUn/README.md

 <img src="doc/transparent_llama_sir.png" alt="LLaMaPUn Logo" width="400"/>

-The **LLaMaPUn** library consists of a wide range of processing tools for natural language and mathematics.
+The **LLaMaPUn** library *will* consist of a wide range of processing tools for natural language and mathematics.
 [![Build Status](https://secure.travis-ci.org/dginev/LLaMaPUn.png?branch=master)](http://travis-ci.org/dginev/LLaMaPUn)
 ---
+**New:** Efforts have started in adopting third-party tools (such as the [SENNA](http://ml.nec-labs.com/senna/) NLP toolkit) and adapting them to the focus of mathematical documents.
+As such, the current build target is refocused on the C programming language, but the intention is to reunify all components with Perl.

+Please remember that all third-party tools enforce their own licensing constraints.

 **Disclaimer:** This Github repository is currently undergoing gradual migration from the original [subversion repository](https://svn.kwarc.info/repos/lamapun/lib/).
 The migration consists of reorganizing the libraries, and preparing a CPAN-near bundle including a testbed and detailed documentation.